Find out which are the most fragrant flowers in this article.

 Native to China, Japan & Cambodia, orange osmanthus flowers carry a sweet apricot-like odor.
 It’s also called Kinmokusei, grown popularly in patios and yards and sidewalks in Japan.
 Some Japanese gardeners suggest this exotic small tree.

 It’s a cold weather plant suitable in USDA Zone 4-7.
 Blooms in summer, mock orange flowers emanate a pleasant orange like odor that is refreshing like mint, those who have it in their garden knows how elegant its fragrance is.

-Blooms in spring and summer in Europe & America, lilacs are good cut flowers, with their arousing perfume that churns the memories they are in our list.
+Blooms in spring and summer in Europe & America, lilacs are excellent cut flowers, with their arousing perfume that churns the memories they are in our list.
 You can also grow this in containers as many hybrid varieties are now available.

 10. Night scented stocks

 A plant that engenders memories through its scent.
 Stocks with its intoxicating perfume like lily are the best choice in fragrant gardens of cold climate.
 Its mild fragrance blends lightly in surroundings in the evening.
-Stocks can be grown in summers in colder regions and in winters, in tropics.
+Stocks can be grown in summers in colder regions and winters, in tropics.